-It’s a bit like asking “how much does a car cost?”.
+This question is a bit like asking, “How much does a car cost?”
 How strong a domain do you want to achieve, and what industry are you in?

 Can I buy links?

-At Bonzer, we are often asked this question; Can I buy links online?
-And the answer is twofold.
+At Bonzer, we are often asked this question: “Can I buy links online?”
+There are two parts to the answer.
 You should not buy links from websites that sell links.
-These are typically PBN links (Private Blog Network), which are based on pages set up in the world to link back and forth to each other.
+These are typically PBN links (Private Blog Network), which are based on pages made to link back and forth between each other.

-This is directly against Google’s guidelines, as it is considered a manipulation of Google’s algorithm.
-Something that Google often focuses on in its webmaster guides.
+This is directly against Google’s guidelines, as it is considered a manipulation of Google’s algorithm — something that Google often focuses on in its webmaster guides.

-Okay, so I can not buy links, right?
+Okay, so I can’t buy links, right?

-You can also buy services from an SEO agency that, through outreach, provides strong and natural links — links that can really make you rise in Google rankings.
+You can also buy services from an SEO agency that, through outreach, provides strong and natural links — links that can really make you rise in the Google rankings.
 Links based on outreach are based on natural relevance.

-Linkbuilding is one of our standard services at Bonzer, which means that we lift our customers’ domains with organic strategies, and we always follow the latest guidelines from Google.
+Link building is one of our standard services at Bonzer, which means that we lift our customers’ domains with organic strategies, and we always follow the latest guidelines from Google.

-How natural link building results affect
+How natural link building affects results

-Below you can see an example of a domain that has built a good DR with organic link building.
+Below, you can see an example of a domain that has built a good DR with organic link building.